GO North: An Introduction to Cree Culture and Contemporary Issues in Northern Ontario

 Application: Online application available on mySU

-Cost: $4,800; includes all flights, accommodations, activities, instruction and some meals
+Cost: Summer 2014 price was $4,800 (subject to change); includes all flights, accommodations, activities, instruction and some meals

 Financial Aid: Need-based financial aid may be available for students satisfying the GO requirement